Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Which Offers the Better Value?

-Choosing between the Dyson V7 and Outsize depends on your specific need.
+Choosing between the Dyson V7 and Outsize depends on your specific needs.

 What do you prioritize – ergonomics or capacity and range?